Back to Parquet Restoration

 There is a bit of controversy what is the best way to sand a parquet - straight and across or diagonally.
 Here we will try to analyse the two methods to see how each works.
 We shall take, for example, the most popular type of parquet – herringbone.
 When each side of the blocks is facing the opposite direction, how do we strip that?

 Straight and across.
 Some flooring experts believe this is the proper way to strip a floor because there is less abrasive scratching.
 While you do not sand completely with the grain when going straight, you also do not go completely against it when moving across.
 People who use this method claim this means that all blocks are being sanded more or less equally.
 According to them, since wooden blocks have different densities, a diagonal sanding will allow the machine to pass over a certain block for a precious moment which will be enough to remove a bit too much from the particular piece.
 Naturally, this will make such low-density blocks uneven and flawed.

 Diagonally.
 Truth be told, flooring experts rarely go for diagonal sanding.
 It is a very aggressive way to strip a floor and often leaves cross-grain scratches.
 It is a method used for very uneven or dirty floors which need an extra force applied.
 However, parquets are different.
 As we already said, no matter what you do, you cannot follow the grain of both sides of parquet blocks.
 The idea with diagonal sanding is that you simply shouldn’t attempt to.
 You can strip the surface straight and across when doing rough and medium runs but when it comes to fine sanding – diagonal all the way!
-Sanding at least once in each diagonal will allow all the blocks to receiving the same treatment.
+Sanding at least once in each diagonal will allow all the blocks to receive the same treatment.
 All of them will be stripped once opposite and once by following the grain.
 This is the method our company uses and we consider it better than the ‘straight and across’ alternative.